MantisVision/webUtils/README.md

 mini program), you should study the following chapter in order to grasp a better understanding of inner links between packages, so you can accuratly decide which packages you can use and which you need to reimplement using your own code.

+For the integration with the PlayCanvas engine (either in its library form or directly in the PlayCanvas editor), there is ``@mantisvision/ryskplaycanvas`` package.
+It also contains the whole rysk library for the PlayCanvas packed into a single file for use in an environment without npm/yarn or package builder (e.g. in the PlayCanvas editor).

 ## Inner architecture
 This chapter will in short describe how the partial ``@mantisvision/rysk*`` packages are connected.